AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 ### SMS channel surface

-To create an SMS channel surface, first create an SMS API credential, and select the preferred vendor (e.g., Sinch).
-Name the SMS channel surface (e.g., SMS Marketing), select the configuration, and enter a sender number.
+To create an SMS channel surface, first create an SMS API credential, and select the preferred vendor (for example, Sinch).
+Name the SMS channel surface (for example, SMS Marketing), select the configuration, and enter a sender number.
 Select **Submit** at the top-right of the page to save the SMS channel surface.

 Also configure channels for playbooks that contain transactional messages like order confirmations.